lukaslehner/lukaslehner.github.io/04_outreach.markdown

 ## Outreach

-My research informs the design of labor market policies that foster inclusive prosperity and create decent jobs in light of a changing nature of work.
-My work is being featured in print (incl. by _The New Yorker_, _Financial Times_), radio and on TV (incl. by ARTE, ARD, ZDF).
+My work informs the design of labor market policies that foster inclusive prosperity and create decent jobs in light of a changing nature of work.
+My work has been featured in print including by _The New Yorker_ and _Financial Times_, and on radio and TV including by ARTE, ARD and ZDF.

 ### Policy Reports
 <p> </p>